Topological Learning in Multi-Class Data Sets: Topological Implications for Learning a Children's Game

 Let $\mathcal{W} = \{-1,1\}^5 \subset \mathbb{R}^5$.
 Let $\mathcal{R}\subset\mathbb{R}^6$ be the set of possible rolls in 6 dice Math Dice Jr. For $\mathbf{w} \in \mathcal{W}$ and $\mathbf{x}\in\mathcal{R}$, let:

 Let:

 Choose an order so that $\mathcal{W} = \{\mathbf{w}_1,\dots,\mathbf{w}_{32}\}$.
-Then the function, $\bm{F}:\mathbb{R}^6 \to \mathbb{R}^{32}$ defined by:
+Then the function, $\bm{F}:\mathbb{R}^6 \to \mathbb{R}^{32}$ defined by,

 maps each roll to a vertex on the unit hypercube $\mathbb{R}^{32}$.
-For a roll $\mathbf{x}$, all five hexahedral die can be used to obtain the number on the dodecahedral die if and only if $\mathbf{F}(\mathbf{x}) \neq \mathbf{0}$ (the vector of all zeros).
+For a roll $\mathbf{x}$, all five hexahedral dice can be used to obtain the number on the dodecahedral die if and only if there is an $i$ so that $\mathbf{F}_i(\mathbf{x}) = \mathbf{0}$ (the vector of all zeros).
 Any linear separator that separates the vertex $\mathbf{0}$ from the other vertices of the unit hypercube in $\mathbb{R}^{32}$ will correctly classify this point.
 This is the explicit mapping in Cover's theorem \cite{C65}.

 For simplicity, let $\sigma:\{0,1\}^{32} \to \{0,1\}$ so that:

 Then the function that classifies any roll $\mathbf{x} \in \mathbb{R}$ is given by:

 This can be encoded in the feedforward neural network architecture shown in \cref{fig:CustomNN}.